 Start Small

 Gardening can be very daunting, so start simple.
 Start with an indoor houseplant.
 A houseplant can help one to feel calm, and bring some natural beauty to the home.
 Most are low maintenance so learning to care for them can be easy.
-Look out for advice and literature in local charity shops, online, or just people around you can help!
+Look out for advice and literature in local charity shops, online, or from people around you.

 Branch Out

-When you have got to grips with the basics, you can start to venture to grow things outdoors.
+When you’ve got to grips with the basics, you can start to venture to grow things outdoors.
 No space is too small!
 Even just a window box can be transformed into a rewarding haven.

-Start with herbs or veg, see what you can produce!
+Start with herbs or veg and see what you can grow.
 Eating your own produce can bring an immense feeling of satisfaction and reward.

 Pitch In